What are the Differences Between an Open and Closed Rhinoplasty?Facial Plastic Surgery

 - Since open rhinoplasty is an invasive procedure, it takes two to three weeks for the patient to recover fully;

 - It causes scarring on the incision site, although the scars disappear over time; and

 - The operation time is longer (1.5 to 3 hours).

 Open Rhinoplasty Recovery

 The recovery time of open rhinoplasty is usually four to seven days; however, the patient who has undergone rhinoplasty for medical reasons will have a more extended recovery period.
-During this time, bandages will be on your nose and two tampons inside your nostrils.
+During this time, bandages will be on your nose, and two tampons will be inside your nostrils.
 Your doctor will decide when to remove your dressings and tampons based on the extent of your operation, but usually, doctors will remove them 4 to 6 days after the operation.
-Moreover, some patients will experience swelling, bruising, nasal congestion, the pressure inside the nose, heart palpitation, dizziness, nausea, and headache during this period which are all normal.
+Moreover, some patients will experience swelling, bruising, nasal congestion, the pressure inside the nose, heart palpitation, dizziness, nausea, and headache, which are all normal.

 What Is Closed Rhinoplasty?

 In closed (endonasal) rhinoplasty, all the necessary incisions are made inside the nose, and the skin is lifted by a special tool.
 Since closed rhinoplasty, also known as internal rhinoplasty, is less invasive, the surgeon has less access and visualization to different parts of the nose and cannot alter the tip of the nose very much.
 The surgeons choose this method when there is no need for extensive access and significant changes in the nose.

 - Fewer incisions are made.